 Schedule an appointment at the Writing Center.
 Please read the following before making an appointment:

-- All appointments begin at 10 minutes past the hour and last a maximum of 50 minutes.
-Students who fail to show up by 15 minutes past the hour will be considered no-shows.
+- All appointments begin at the top of the hour and last a maximum of 50 minutes.
+Students who fail to join their online appointment by 10 minutes past the hour will be considered no-shows.

 - To cancel an appointment more than 24 hours prior to your scheduled time, use our scheduling system.
 To cancel with less than 24 hours before your appointment, please call us or email email@example.com.

-- To get on the wait-list for an appointment, simply click on the small clock icon next to the dates for which you would like to be on the wait-list.
+- To get on the wait-list for an appointment, simply click on the link below each day’s hours (to the right of your screen on the schedule).
 You will receive an automated email notifying you of any appointments that become available.

 - Graduate students should sign up with one of our senior or graduate tutors (these are indicated on the schedule).